-The benefit of this exercise is that it teaches the brain to do several tasks at the same time, activating both hemispheres.
+- Teaching the brain to do several tasks at the same time.

 In other words, if you always brush your teeth with your right hand, try doing it with your left hand and vice versa.
 This way, your brain learns to give orders and do actions different than what it’s used to.